daboynb/detect_evil_maid/README.md

 This script do other things too:
   - updates the system
   - changes the mac address
-  - disable internet at boot and enable it only when all checks are passed</br>
+  - disables internet at boot and enables it only when all checks are passed</br>

  The commands that update the system and install the dependencies are for debian based distros, if you have something else replace them with your package manager.